cameronstinson4/game-server-automation-scripts/README.md

 ### What size server should I use?

 A t3.medium runs both servers pretty well.
 You can always upgrade later without recreating everything.

+### What's in the 'python' folder?

+This folder contains python snippets that can query and alter the state of the EC2 instances in your account.
+I have these in lambda fuctions that are triggers via api gateway, allowing me programatic access to change instance state of my EC2 instances.